Ssstaffsignal

 5. Redis recovers → middleware detects healthy connection → resumes centralized counters

-Fault Line 2: Distributed coordination — local vs centralized counters (5-7 min)
+Fault Line 2: Distributed coordination (5–7 min)

-Frame the problem with concrete numbers:
+Frame with concrete numbers:

-• (c) Pre-split quotas: 100/10 = 10 per instance — no coordination needed but wastes capacity on cold instances"
+• Pre-split quotas (100/10 = 10 per instance): no coordination, wastes capacity on cold instances"

 • Token bucket: smooth, allows bursts up to bucket size, O(1) per check

-• Sliding window log: exact, but O(n) memory per client — doesn't scale for high-volume clients
+• Sliding window log: exact, but O(N) memory per client — doesn't scale for high-volume clients

 Then redirect: "The algorithm determines local behavior.
 The hard problem is distributed coordination — which we just discussed."

-Hot keys & thundering herd (3-5 min)
+Fault Line 4: Hot keys & thundering herd (3–5 min)

 "What happens when a single API key generates 50% of all traffic?
 That key's counter becomes a hot key in Redis — every gateway instance contends on the same key.
-The mitigations: (a) local aggregation — batch increments locally and flush to Redis every 100ms instead of per-request, (b) key sharding — split rl:{api_key}:{window} into rl:{api_key}:{window}:{shard_0..7} and sum on read, (c) early rejection — if a key is already 10x over limit, reject locally without hitting Redis at all."
+The mitigations:

-Ownership & policy management (3-5 min)
+Fault Line 5: Ownership & policy management (3–5 min)

 "Who writes the rate limit policies?
 In my experience, this is where rate limiting actually breaks.
 The platform team owns the enforcement infrastructure, but product teams own the policies for their endpoints.
-Without a self-service policy API and a review process, you end up with either: (a) the platform team as a bottleneck for every policy change, or (b) product teams setting limits too high (because they fear blocking users) and the limits being effectively useless."
+Without a self-service policy API and a review process, you end up with either: the platform team as a bottleneck for every policy change, or product teams setting limits too high (because they fear blocking users) and the limits being effectively useless."

 Phase 6: Wrap-Up (2–3 minutes)

 "Rate limiting is a policy enforcement problem, not an algorithm problem.
 The Staff-level challenge is: who absorbs the cost of imperfection?
 For abuse protection, we bias toward fail-open because blocking legitimate users is worse than letting some abuse through.
 For billing, we bias toward fail-closed because giving away resources has direct cost.
-The architecture is the same in both cases — the configuration and failure mode behavior change."
+The architecture is the same in both cases — the configuration and failure behavior change."

 "The harder problem is policy management.
 The rate limiter is infrastructure — it's a solved technical problem.
 The unsolved problem is getting 15 product teams to agree on rate limit policies, keep them updated, and actually respond when limits are hit.
 That's an organizational design problem, not a systems design problem."